WHY IS PRP GOING ON A TEMPORARY HIATUS?

-After receiving his Commercial Single Engine Certificate in September of 2017, Julian was looking to find a way to fly with a purpose.
+After receiving his Commercial Single Engine Certificate in September of 2017, our founder Julian Javor was looking to find a way to fly with a purpose.
 When he discovered there was a way to volunteer flying animals, he jumped on the opportunity.
 Julian completed his first rescue flight on November 9th, 2017 and never looked back.
+In 2021 we added Pilot Gary to our Crew in order to fly even more rescue missions, and land thousands of pets in loving homes.

 Where do you find the pets that you fly?